playgap/ios-sdk/README.md

 On this dialog, upon claiming the reward, the user will be briefly presented with an Appsheet associated with the ad they watched offline.
 Playgap counts the reward for the impression as claimed after this Appsheet is dismissed.

+We recommend that this dialog is displayed via the Claim Rewards API as soon as the connection is re-established for a user with unclaimed rewards.

 **There are multiple options to issue rewards to users:**

 The Playgap SDK offers a clear set of IDs to match Impressions, to Rewarded Views, to Unclaimed Rewards.
 This offers a multitude of methods to tailor the user-rewarding experience correctly for your application.